NORTH SULAWESI INFORMATION PAGES

 The Togian Islands offer the unique opportunity for both divers and snorkelers to explore all 3 types of coral reef: fringe, barrier and atoll.
 There is a wide selection of dive sites from gentle slope to dramatic drop offs, perfect for beginners and experienced alike with some deeper dives for the advanced diver.
 Highlights: Atolls (3 in all), Una-Una (active volcano), B24 World War II bomber wreck.

-From simple cottage style homestays to quite luxurious dive resorts the Togian Islands offer a good variety of accommodation:
+From simple cottage style homestays to quite modern dive resorts the Togian Islands offer a good variety of accommodation:

-Lestari Kadidiri has recently re-opened (info from Dec.
-2007) and is a real bargain at Rp 60.000 per night full board, including free boat trips to nearby islands for snorkeling trips.
-Click here for PDF file.
+Pondok Lestari in Kadidiri is a real bargain at Rp 125.000 per night full board, including free boat trips to nearby islands for snorkeling trips.

 There is no possibility to exchange money/traveller cheques at the Togians, so take enough cash with you.
 Some of the dive centers might be able to accept tc's and even credit cards but please check with them before.